Marketing is more like investing than art.

 Over the last few years, some of the most successful software companies have achieved SERP dominance and fully leveraged SEO as a Moat.
 Hubspot is certainly one of those brands generating more than $8M worth of traffic through organic channels on the back of more than 260,000 different keywords like “inbound marketing”, “marketing funnels”, “marketing software” and other variations that would be relevant to their buyers.
 Other SaaS brands that have done this well include companies like Canva who built a backlink empire and Salesforce who has benefit from legacy pages and content assets generating $6M worth of traffic per month.

 In the chart below I show a few of the many companies that have unlocked SERP dominance in their respective space.
 Each of these organizations generate more than $7M worth of organic traffic to their site per year all through landing pages, tools, calculators & blog posts that are served to potential customers through Google.
+Optimizing conversion rates through traffic sources makes a significant difference in your company’s overall success.
 These companies have built a moat around their business through search and it’s assisted in their combined market cap of $654 billion.

 I’ve included Mayoclinic, Investopedia & The Balance as a reference point for what SERP dominance could potentially look like for SaaS companies embracing SEO as a moat.
 Media companies have done a great job at using content and SEO to extract value.
 It’s important for organizations to look to them for inspiration while also embracing innovation to sustain and capture even more value than they have been able to.

 The Risk of Creating An SEO Moat

 There’s no question that with this approach comes the risk of building on top of Google.